fickryiman/vet-clinic-database/README.md

 This repository includes files with plain SQL that can be used to recreate a database:

+I will use a relational database to create the data structure for a vet clinic.
+I will start with one table, and step by step, I will create a complete database with data about:
+- animals
+- animals' owners
+- clinic employees
+- visits

 - Use [schema.sql](./schema.sql) to create all tables.
 - Use [data.sql](./data.sql) to populate tables with sample data.
 - Check [queries.sql](./queries.sql) for examples of queries that can be run on a newly created database. **Important note: this file might include queries that make changes in the database (e.g., remove records).
 Use them responsibly!**